 Feature Selection, False Discovery Rates and Permutation Tests.

 Our earlier courses are not a prerequisite for this new course.
 Although there is some overlap with past courses, our new course contains many topics not covered by us before.

 The material is based on recent papers by the authors and other

 researchers, as well as the new second edition of our best selling book:

 A copy of this book will be given to all attendees.

 The lectures will consist of high-quality projected presentations and discussion.

-of the SLDM III course at Stanford in March 2015
+of the SLDM III course in New York in October 2015

 Registration form for SLDM III course